• Skip to primary navigation

 • Not ideal for high mileage

-To finish out this list of the best treadmills for serious runners, we have the Horizon 7.0 AT.
-It is the treadmill to check out if you’re looking for the best budget treadmill for running.
+The Horizon 7.0 A is the treadmill to check out if you’re looking for the best budget treadmill for running.
 At right around $1000, the Horizon 7.0 AT is a great price for a road runner or trail runner who wants an indoor alternative for rainy days.

 The Horizon 7.0 AT has a quick-adjusting 3.0 HP motor, so it will handle your interval training and never keep you waiting for it to adjust.
 The quiet motor supports a 12 mph max speed and 15% incline.
 Considering how affordable this treadmill is, we love how fast and high the deck moves!